 The West Linn-Wilsonville School District has maintained a "Land Bank" for the purpose of Long Range Planning.
+This document gives a rough outline of the District's purchasing and building decisions over the years.

 RRMS becomes third middle school